Narrow Escape For Sapna Choudhary After Her Car Gets Hit By Another Vehicle in Gurugram

 Inspector Mukesh, in-charge of Badshahpur police station, said that no complaint has been received from the singer yet.
 The officers have assured that once a complaint has been filed, they will look into the matter and take action accordingly.

 A well known face in Haryana, Sapna first rose to popularity with her song ‘Teri Aakhya Ka Yo Kajal’ and later achieved nationwide fame after she participated in Salman Khan’s reality show, Bigg Boss.
-The actor went through a complete makeover after her Bigg Boss stint and keeps treating her fans with glamorous pictures that she regularly updates on Instagram.
+The actor went through a complete makeover after her Bigg Boss stint and keeps treating her fans to glamorous and stunning pictures, that she regularly updates on Instagram.